tilgovi/dom-seek/README.md

 With a script tag, include one of the scripts from the `dist` directory.

-RequireJS or other AMD loaders should be able to wrap the CommonJS module in index.js
+With AMD loaders, these scripts should also work.

 Usage
 =====